-- Submission of a medical certificate or sickness self-certification absence form, although giving us the reason for your absence may not always be regarded by us as sufficient justification for accepting your absence.
+- 1) Submission of a medical certificate or sickness self-certification absence form, although giving us the reason for your absence may not always be regarded by us as sufficient justification for accepting your absence.
 Sickness is just one of a number of reasons for absence and although it is understandable that if you are sick you may need time off, continual or repeated absence through sickness may not be acceptable to us. - 2) In deciding whether your absence is acceptable or not we will take into account the reasons and extent of all your absences, including any absence caused by sickness/injury.
-We cannot operate with an excessive level of absence as all absence, for whatever reason, reduces our efficiency. - 3) We will take a serious view if you take sickness/injury leave which is not genuine, and it will result in disciplinary action being taken.
-In addition, we will take a serious view if you are found to be undertaking any activity during sickness absence which we reasonably believe is inconsistent with being incapable of work at that time despite the presence of an illness, injury or medical condition.
-Disciplinary action will be taken in this instance. - 4) If we consider it necessary, we may ask your permission to contact your doctor and/or for you to be independently medically examined.
+We cannot operate with an excessive level of absence as all absence, for whatever reason, reduces our efficiency. - 3) We will take a serious view if you take sickness/injury leave which is not genuine, and it will result in disciplinary action being taken. - 4) If we consider it necessary, we may ask your permission to contact your doctor and/or for you to be independently medically examined.

-BRADFORD FACTOR
+F) BRADFORD FACTOR